anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

     commit: cafbc6e5d998ba182d92879c3a6e7b3f5ca93fc1
 ```

-Also we add depenedency to the `hpass.cabal` file:
+Also we add dependency to the `hpass.cabal` file:

 ```
 build-depends: